A brief History on the K-12 Initiative

 The program began as a physician development initiative.
 As it grew, it added STEM programs through the program's first SEPA grant and continued health career development through local and state grants.
 Various careers within STEM (Engineering, Nursing, Public Health, Research, Teaching, etc) became a component of the program's career development.

-Through the success and longevity of the program, staff consists of over 70% of alumni.
-This makes a huge difference in mentorship and continuity of care for the KCK community.
+Through the success and longevity of the program, staff consists of over 60% of alumni.
 Students are able to literally see themselves in staff as future professionals in those fields.

 Family Genetics Night through SEPA grant